Intro

 In the Press/On the Web

-Ethnographie de l’intelligence artificielle, interview/podcast for the Radio Télévision Suisse (Tribu), 28 février 2024.
+Ethnographie de l'intelligence artificielle, interview for the Radio Television Suisse, 28 February 2024.

 Pourquoi la saga OpenAI aboutit au triomphe des partisans d'une accélération de l'Intelligence artificielle, interview in the Swiss newspaper Le Temps, 23 November 2023.
 [PDF]